CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 recommend it as a serious option though.

 Due to this mod adding a persistent point of no return timer, some HUDs might be a bit fucky.
-From my testing there won't be any major issues, but most HUDs *won't* tell you if an assault is currently in progress, and some HUDs may potentially hide the hostage counter too.
+From my testing there won't be any major issues but most HUDs *won't* tell you if an assault is currently in progress, and some HUDs may potentially hide the hostage counter too.
 Out of all the custom HUDs I tried only MUI and VanillaHUD+ worked exactly as intended.